jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

 Another strategy is to log the fault register and stack values to persistent storage and periocially collect or push the error logs.
 On the server side, the register values can be decoded and addresses can be symbolicated to try to root cause the crash.

-Alternatively an end-to-end firmware error analysis system, such as [Memfault](https://memfault.com/features/error-analysis.html?utm_source=interrupt&utm_medium=link&utm_campaign=cortex-m-faults), can be used to automatically collect, transport, deduplicate and surface the biggest issues in the field.
+Alternatively, an end-to-end firmware error analysis system, such as [Memfault](https://memfault.com/features/error-analysis.html?utm_source=interrupt&utm_medium=link&utm_campaign=cortex-m-faults), can be used to automatically collect, transport, deduplicate and surface the biggest issues in the field.
 Here is some example output from Memfault for the bad memory read example we will walk through [below](#bad-address-read-example):

 ![](img/cortex-m-fault/memfault-fault-analyzer.png)